The most common reason for your Jet Phones or Hardware to not be connecting is due to Network connectivity issues.

 If you are finding that your Jet Soft Phone apps work without issue, but your hardware will not connect, you might have a network with dual bandwidths.

 This means that your network provider has given you two or more network connections, usually a 2.4 gigahertz and 5 gigahertz bandwidth.
-If these multiple bandwidths are joined, this can confuse your Yealink devices into which connection is active, and they will not register.
+If these multiple bandwidths are joined or merged, this can confuse your devices into which connection is active, and they will not register.

-If you are experiencing this issue, please speak to your network provider and request that these two bandwidths are separated for your connection.
+If you are unable to locate this setting on your router, or you are not confident to make this change alone, please speak to your network provider and request that these two bandwidths are separated for your connection.
 This should resolve your problem.

 SIP ALG